-|Social impact investment is an innovative approach to further drive economic development and achieving social outcomes.
-Social impact investing provides finance to organizations addressing social and/or environmental needs with the explicit expectation of a measurable social, as well as financial, return.
+|Social impact investing provides finance to organisations addressing social and/or environmental needs with the explicit expectation of a measurable social, as well as financial, return.
 It thus aims to foster economic development while achieving social outcomes.
 It is one way of channelling more resources towards the Sustainable Development Goals (SDGs).|